secretgspot/22-painting-cariari/README.md

 [ ] on:click for Top/Bottom Logo?
 [ ] lang settings in localStorange?
 [ ] Find better way to control intersection observer <https://www.kalso.com/>
 [ ] think about intro animation and maybe house should slide in from left and slide out to right, work with colors too [ ] Maybe not have wave animation on BookNow form?
+[ ] meta description for the site
+[ ] meta lock for zoom of some elements

 ## Lessons